It was inevitable. Mary Todd Lincoln, mother-in-law, and Mary Harlan Lincoln, daughter-in law…

 The End of the Marys

 The elder Mary Lincoln, half-blind and diabetic, spent her last year living with her sister in Springfield – in the very house where she had married Abraham Lincoln nearly forty years earlier.
-The rift between mother and son had mended somewhat, and Robert brought little Mamie (now about six) to see her.
+The rift between mother and son had mended somewhat, and Robert brought little Mamie (now about eight) to see her.
 He also brought his wife to see her.
 Perhaps they made their uneasy peace.

 After Mrs. Abraham Lincoln was dead for forty years, an elderly Mrs. Robert T. Lincoln would deny any animosity between them.
 She would tell Robert’s cousin, Katherine Helm (and Mary Lincoln’s first biographer), that indeed, she loved her mother-in-law, thus sanitizing the record for historians.